The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

-The final term in (\ref{eq:ape_budget}) is small when the probability density function for buoyancy (cf. figure \ref{fig:pdf}) does not depend on time, which is true in the present context for domains that are of sufficiently large aspect ratio and equation \eqref{eq:ape_budget} reduces to
+The final term in (\ref{eq:ape_budget}) is zero when the probability density function for buoyancy (cf. figure \ref{fig:pdf}) does not depend on time, which is true in the present context for domains that are of sufficiently large aspect ratio.
+In that case, equation \eqref{eq:ape_budget} reduces to

 in which $-\Phi_{z}$ is a buoyancy flux relative to the reference state.